Climate activists take aim at Barclays, StanChart shareholder meetings | Science-Environment

 Climate activists take aim at Barclays, StanChart shareholder meetings

+"Many of the companies that are involved in fossil fuels today are making the transition journey - clearly in the opinion of many, not to the degree and the speed that one would like," Higgins said.
+"But we're going to have much more influence banking those companies on the transition journey, rather than just abandoning them."

-"Your climate policy is not worth the paper it's written on," a second female protester shouted after gluing her hand to her chair.
-Meanwhile, climate activists attending the StanChart meeting in London were heard chanting, "Life on Earth before your profit, Standard Chartered, please just stop it", while wearing masks of the face of CEO Bill Winters adorned with devil horns.
+Meanwhile, climate activists wearing masks of the faces of StanChart CEO Bill Winters and Chairman Jose Vinals adorned with devil horns at the company's meeting in London were heard chanting, "Life on Earth before your profit, Standard Chartered, please just stop it".
+"We agree on the urgency of fighting climate change, it is critical for the planet, and people," Vinals told the event, adding the bank was working with clients to improve their green credentials.

-Banks like Barclays and StanChart have committed to cutting lending to linked to fossil fuels, with a view to achieving net-zero carbon targets in the coming decades.
-But campaigners have criticized their efforts and called for tougher stances on the financing of coal production and so-called dirty energy, which continue to threaten targets to limit global warming to 1.5 degrees Celsius above pre-industrial norms by 2050.
+Banks like Barclays and StanChart have committed to cutting lending to companies linked to fossil fuels, with a view to achieving net zero carbon targets in the coming decades.
+But campaigners have criticised their efforts and called for tougher stances on financing of coal production and so-called dirty energy, which continue to threaten targets to limit global warming to 1.5 degrees Celsius above pre-industrial norms by 2050.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)